 TCP/IP on the desktop was introduced through university research efforts and by a handful of start-up companies as a way to communicate with UNIX systems (see Figure 1).
 Reflecting its academic heritage, MIT, in the early 1980s, developed one of the first TCP/IP stacks for MS-DOS.
 Students of Professor David Clark, a long-time member of the TCP/IP community, developed PC/IP for research purposes.
-The source code to the PC/IP stack and a few simple network applications developed at MIT were distributed widely at the time.
+Professor David Clark himself wrote the TCP layer, implementing only enough to accomplish the telnet function.
+Source code to the PC/IP stack and a few simple network applications developed at MIT were distributed widely at the time.
 This code inspired many other desktop TCP/IP efforts.
 Several independent developments of desktop TCP/IP software started at this time when Ethernet cards for the PC became readily available from 3Com (Santa Clara, CA) and other companies.

 FTP Software initially developed its stack integrated with code to communicate directly with the underlying Ethernet hardware.
 However, these developers soon realized what the advantages were if a standard protocol-independent network device driver were adopted for MS-DOS, allowing hardware vendors to write their own device drivers.
 As a result, FTP developed a specification for a packet driver, a DOS Terminate and Stay Resident (TSR) program that could be loaded on startup by AUTOEXEC.BAT and provide a protocol-independent network-card driver.
 Russ Nelson, a student at the time at Clarkson College, set up an anonymous FTP archive of packet drivers for various PC network cards.
 Support for these packet drivers was soon adopted by other desktop TCP/IP vendors.